Request a free Locked4Kids carton sample now!

 A key strategy to reducing the use of new materials in packaging is substituting some recycled material of the package for the new material.
 Since a recycled content product has varying physical properties and presents a contamination risk, changing a package composition to include recycled content is not an easy task.
 Packaging has performance requirements that must be considered.
 Among them include the following:

-• Presentation - recognizable container and graphics.
+• Presentation - Recognizable container and graphics.

 • Protection - Keeps contents intact, fresh and free of contaminants.
 Product lasts an expected amount of time and withstands palletizing and distribution processes.
 May be refrigerated, frozen and/or heated in oven or microwave oven.